12q1/local_docs/words/academically.md

-# academically
+# Academically

 ---
-## Adverb #adverb
+#adverb
 - **In an [[academic]] style or way; from an [[academic]] perspective.**
  - _Example: Academically, the football team is counter-productive._
 ---

 ### Antonyms